GraphileConfig.Preset

 example, PostGraphile's dependencies define scopes

-Graphile Worker defines a worker
+Graphile Worker defines a worker scope.

 Scopes are also used in plugins.
 Plugin authors 🔌 should see Plugin for more details.